-The project supports on ground actions or community education and engagement activities relating to natural resource management outcomes that exhibit best management practice and innovative solutions to existing issues.
+The project provided support for on-ground actions or community education and engagement activities relating to natural resource management outcomes that exhibit best management practice and innovative solutions to existing issues.

-Councils must be members of the Central West Councils Environment & Waterways Alliance to be eligible for funding.
+Councils were required to be members of the Central West Councils Environment & Waterways Alliance to be eligible for funding.

 WATERWAYS VALUES - LOCAL GOVERNMENT 2015-16

 The following projects have been supported by the Central Tablelands Local Land Services under their Waterways Values - Local Government project.
-This project aims to assist councils throughout the Central Tablelands to protect and enhance our natural environment through the delivery of projects that exhibit best management practice and innovative solutions.
+This funding aimed to assist councils throughout the Central Tablelands to protect and enhance our natural environment, through the delivery of projects that exhibit best management practice and innovative solutions.

 This incentive funding has a particular focus on improving waterway health while concurrently providing community education and engagement.
-This is being achieved by targeting funding towards councils that can demonstrate the appropriate planning, project management and community engagement skills to complete a project of this nature.
+This was achieved by targeting funding towards councils that could demonstrate the appropriate planning, project management and community engagement skills to complete a project of this nature.

-Councils must be members of the Central West Environment & Waterways Alliance to be eligible for funding.
+Councils were required to be members of the Central West Councils Environment & Waterways Alliance to be eligible for funding.
 To find out more: Central Tablelands LLS

 Fish River - Restoring Habitat Through Best Practice Noxious Weed Control